Islamic State closes in on Syrian city of Aleppo; U.S. abandons rebel training effort

 Senior Iranian officials have been in Syria for several years as military advisers.
 The Iranian Revolutionary Guards said a senior general, Hossein Hamedani, was killed near Aleppo late on Thursday.
 Hamedani was a veteran of the Iran-Iraq war and was made deputy chief commander in 2005.
 Several senior Guard commanders have been killed in Syria.

-Turkey said on Friday it was concerned about a possible fresh wave of Syrian migrants arriving at its border as a result of Russian air strikes.
-The conflict has killed 250,000 people and displaced millions, causing a refugee crisis in neighbouring nations and in Europe.

-(Additonal reporting by Tom Perry in Beirut; Writing by Peter Millership and Frances Kerry; Editing by Giles Elgood and Howard Goller)
+(Additonal reporting by Tom Perry in Beirut; Writing by Peter Millership and Frances Kerry; Editing by Giles Elgood, Howard Goller and Ken Wills)